 - Analyze technical information

 This focused degree teaches you how to recognize vascular anatomy, use sonographic equipment including multi-dimensional imaging and Doppler techniques and collaborate with other health team members.

 Southeast Tech's Vascular Sonography program boasts a 100% job placement rate among its 2019 graduates.

 Virtual Lab Tour

-Why STI: Clinical experience
+Why STC: Clinical experience

-Before completing your Associate of Applied Science degree at STI, you will complete a seven-month clinical rotation at a medical center in the U.S. In addition, you will gain expertise in recognizing pathology and understanding related physiology to acquire images, troubleshooting problems with sonographic equipment and adapting exam protocols based on pathology or physiology variations.
+Before completing your Associate of Applied Science degree at STC, you will complete a seven-month clinical rotation at a medical center in the U.S. In addition, you will gain expertise in recognizing pathology and understanding related physiology to acquire images, troubleshooting problems with sonographic equipment and adapting exam protocols based on pathology or physiology variations.
 Other Southeast Tech benefits:

 Board Exams: Southeast Tech’s CAAHEP accreditation requires that Vascular Sonography students take all board exams before the completion of the program.
 You will receive the credential of Registered Vascular Technologist by the ARDMS following successful completion of your exams and program.

 Hands-on Learning: The Vascular Sonography program uses STC’s state-of-the-art sonography lab to give you first-hand experience with today’s technology.

 What Can You Do with Your STC Degree?